pjaillon/speakeasyaac/README.md

-# React + TypeScript + Vite
+# SpeakEasy AAC

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a modern Augmentative and Alternative Communication (AAC) web application designed to help users communicate effectively.

 Currently, two official plugins are available: